urllib3/urllib3/docs/user-guide.rst

     # 302

 For more granular control you can use a :class:`~util.retry.Retry` instance.
-This class allows you far greater control of how requests are retried.
+This class allows you far greater control of how requests are retried, including status-code retries with backoff.

-When enabling retries against production services, consider configuring a non-zero ``backoff_factor`` so consecutive retry attempts do not happen back-to-back.
-This is especially important for status-code retries, where the remote service may already be rate limiting or overloaded.
-See :class:`~util.retry.Retry` for how backoff delays are calculated.

 For example, to retry rate-limit and transient server responses with backoff: